NjorogeMaurice/NjorogeMaurice/README.md

 ### About Me:

-I am Maurice Njoroge fullstack web developer
+I am Maurice Njoroge

+A fullstack web developer

 Currently a student at Jomo Kenyatta University of Agriculture and Technology.